 Since it was founded in 1969, Embraer has delivered more than 8,000 aircraft.
 About every 10 seconds an aircraft manufactured by Embraer takes off somewhere in the world, transporting over 145 million passengers a year.

 Embraer is the leading manufacturer of commercial jets up to 150 seats.
 The company maintains industrial units, offices, service and parts distribution centers, among other activities, across the Americas, Africa, Asia and Europe.

-The new Embraer E190-E2s will join the Helvetic Airways fleet from September 2019 onwards.
-Four Helvetic Embraer E190-E1s are currently operated on behalf of Swiss International Air Lines under a long-term aircraft, crew, maintenance and insurance (ACMI) lease agreement.
-The further fleet members are deployed on Helvetic Airways’ own scheduled and charter services or under other ACMI lease agreements.
-The airline, whose workforce currently numbers 433 employees, also operates an EASA Part 145-certificated maintenance facility at Zurich Airport.
+Helvetic Airways currently operates a fleet of eleven Embraer E190-E1 aircraft.
+Its new Embraer E190-E2s will be phased in from autumn 2019 onwards.
+Up to eight Helvetic aircraft are operated on behalf of Swiss International Air Lines under a long-term aircraft, crew, maintenance and insurance (ACMI) lease agreement.
+The further fleet members are deployed on Helvetic’s own scheduled and charter services or under other ACMI lease agreements.
+The airline, whose workforce currently numbers some 450 employees, also operates an EASA Part 145-certificated maintenance facility at Zurich Airport.

 Helvetic Airways has been working closely with Horizon Swiss Flight Academy AG (www.horizon-sfa.ch), which is based in Kloten, Switzerland, since 2008.
 Both companies are part of the Helvetic Airways Group, which is domiciled in Freienbach, Switzerland.

 Contact for media inquiries: